wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/3-trial.md

 1. Navigate to  **Billing > Your Products**.

-1. In the right pane, under **Products from Microsoft and others**, you will be able to view all the product licenses you obtained.
+1. In the right pane, under **Products from Microsoft and others**, you'll be able to view all the product licenses you obtained.

 > [!div class="mx-imgBorder"]
 	> [![Screenshot of the Continue button on the order confirmation page.](../media/track-installs.png)](../media/track-installs.png#lightbox)